nadayehia20/Image_Processing_Quatro/README.md

 ![](screenshots/english2out.png)

-Here is a video explaining out projectin details and how it can recognize and extract test from images and save it to a text file. https://www.youtube.com/watch?v=8wOUIgJDCcE
+Here is a video explaining out project in details and how it can recognize and extract test from images and save it to a textfile. https://www.youtube.com/watch?v=8wOUIgJDCcE